The Blue Hens will be back in the friendly confines of Delaware Stadium on Saturday, looking to go 5-0 at home.

 Frederick as a three-headed monster, position Coach Garrett

-took time to explain a tight end’s role in Ryan Carty’s
+Smith took time to explain a tight end’s role in Ryan Carty’s

 offense.
 Combining power needed to block 280 pound defensive